stlab/better-code/better-code/src/chapter-2-contracts.md

 but simplicity is a goal.
 In fact, if you can't write a terse, simple, but _complete_ contract for a component, there's a good chance it's badly designed.
-A classic example is the C library `realloc` function, which does at least three different things, all of which need to be described.
+A classic example is the C library `realloc` function, which does at least three different things—allocate, deallocate, and resize dynamic memory—all of which need to be described.
 A better design would have separated these functions.
 So simple contracts are both easy to digest and easy to write.